Calculating Inventory Turnover Ratio For Your Business

 These businesses, for example automobile and consumer electronics companies, need to sustain a higher turnover ratio.
 That's because holding onto goods in these highly competitive, rapidly evolving areas can be exceptionally costly.

 Luxury businesses like the jewelry industry tend to see a high-profit margin with low inventory turnover.
 That's natural because of the niche markets in which these industries operate.

 That said, companies within the same industry can also vary in their turnover rates.
-Inefficient supply chains and other operational inefficiencies can lead to stagnant inventory.
+Inefficient supply chains, an excessive amount of inventory, and other operational inefficiencies can lead to stagnant inventory.
 In other cases, it's a matter of scale.
 For example, a local business offering the same products as a national franchise might sell a lower volume of products less quickly.

 Can an Inventory Ratio Be Too High?

 In a word, yes.
-Contrary to some inventory management myths, extremely high turnover can be a bad thing and hurt your balance sheet.
+Contrary to some inventory management myths, extremely high turnover rate can be a bad thing and hurt your balance sheet and affect business performance.

 If you're continually restocking inventory right as you're running out of it, your inventory levels could get dangerously low.
 The slightest hitch in your supply chain can lead to a shortage, which means you might not be able to meet customer demand.